canova/Twitch-Chat-Bot/README.md

 Twitch IRC Bot for Chat, written in Javascript with Electron.

-It is very simple Twitch chat bot.
+It is a simple Twitch chat bot.
+Bot instructions will be provided soon.

-Under development right now.
+**This project is under development right now.
+Not recommended for end user!
+If you want to help the project feel free to fork it.
+PR's are welcomed!**

-Screenshot:
+## Screenshot

 ![screenshot](screenshot.jpg)

-# Prerequisites
+## Prerequisites

 * Node.js
 * Electron

-# Used Libraries
+## Used Libraries

 * node-irc
 * jQuery